-EFFICIENT, CUSTOMER SERVICE-ORIENTED REGIONAL ORGANIZATION.
+EFFICIENT, CUSTOMER SERVICE-ORIENTED ORGANIZATION.
 The Company provides a complete line of real estate services to its tenants and third parties.
 The Company believes that its in-house development, acquisition, construction management, leasing, brokerage and management services allow it to respond to the many demands of its existing and potential tenant base, and enable it to provide its tenants cost effective services such as build-to-suit construction and space modification, including tenant improvements and expansions.
-In addition, the breadth of the Company's capabilities and resources, particularly its in-house leasing and third-party brokerage services, provides it with market information not generally available and gives the Company increased access to development, acquisition and management opportunities.
+In addition, the breadth of the Company's capabilities and resources, particularly its in-house leasing and third-party brokerage services, provides it with market information not generally available.
 The Company believes that the operating efficiencies achieved through its fully integrated organization also provide a competitive advantage in setting its lease rates and pricing other services.